DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 is an omission in many European cities, but in Amsterdam it is an insult to the city's history.
-It is no exaggeration to say that the contemporary art and culture scenes owe a substantial part of their existence to the past and &ndash; now illegal — present squatter scenes and their adjacent networks.
+It is no exaggeration to say that the contemporary art and culture scenes owe a substantial part of their existence to the past and &ndash; now illegal &ndash; present squatter scenes and their adjacent networks.

 <div class="streams"><hr class="streams" />The most radical innovations do not come out of shiny offices but are forged on the strange fringes of mainstream culture.<hr class="streams" /></div>